Effective Simulation of Quantum Entanglement Based on A Single-photon Field Modulated with Pseudorandom Phase Sequences

-Now we continue to discuss our simulation in another view and try to apply von Neumann entropy as entanglement measure to characterize the classical simulation of Bell states and GHZ state.
-First we define a mode state in the direct product space of multiple classical fields as following
+Now we continue to discuss our simulation in another view and try to apply von Neumann entropy as entanglement measure to characterize the single-photon field simulation of Bell states and GHZ state.
+First we define a simulation state in the direct product space of a single-photon field with multiple PPSs as following